Updated March 2023

 - Viewpoints provide an overview of a single topic in neuroscience that is introductory enough to be accessible to the broad readership of the Journal but broad enough to provide an interesting context for that topic.

-- Symposium and Mini-Symposium papers are invited short summaries or overviews of selected symposia and mini-symposia presented at the SfN Annual Meeting, and written by the speakers.
-Symposia are published each year corresponding with the SfN meeting, in the Journal’s special Annual Meeting issue.
+- Symposia papers are invited short summaries or overviews of selected symposia and minisymposia presented at the SfN Annual Meeting, written by the speakers.
+Symposia are published each year to coincide with the SfN meeting.

 - Diversity: JNeurosci is committed to ensuring diversity among the members of its editorial board and reviewers across gender, age, and geography.